sciZer0/7/v/README.md

 <h1>About Bitcoin</h1>

-Of course, for now, Bitcoin is both permissionless and highly-sustainable.

-And, Bitcoin might have been the undisputed leader until some moment.
-For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in other key aspects.

 Some believe Bitcoin has its value because they think Bitcoin is lots of lots of pure energy converted into a digital monetary instrument via the mining process.
 But in reality, inefficient (expensive) consensus does never add value to a blockchain because inefficient  consensus does never increase the consumer value of the blockchain.

 As mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).